 Ominous Latin Chanting: When not commanding troops, Scribes recite Latin phrases in their deep, inhuman voice.
 These are actually pretty stoic quotes from Cicero and Lucan.

 Over Heating: The quadruple cannons found, among other places, in the Airfield and the Castle.

 Portal Cut: If you're going through a Veil Door and exit from the Veil at the same time, you'll get killed.

 Power Crystal: The plot revolves around the Nachtsonne Crystals mined outside Isenstadt.
 Unlike most examples of this trope, the crystals themselves are inert, but can be used as "lenses" for Black Sun energy, giving off various effects depending on the type of crystal used.

 Put Down Your Gun and Step Away: In the Castle mission, Deathshead and Hans kidnapped Caroline and when Blazkowicz saw them, he's asked to pull his gun aside.

-Shoot The Scribe First, or he'll shield enemy soldiers from your attacks as they generously pump you full of lead.
+Shoot The Scribe First: Otherwise he'll shield enemy soldiers from your attacks as they generously pump you full of lead.
 In fact, saving him for last means he can now spend all his time shielding himself, which just makes killing him that much harder.

 Shooting the Elite Guard first is also advised, as they can resurrect dead mooks as Despoiled.